annegog/Exercises.DB/Readme.md

     * struct SHT_info: is a struct for the data of the file it also contains the file type, the file name of the primary index, the file descriptor, the capacity of the records, the number of the buckets we are going to use, a hash table and the ID of the last block.
     * struct SHT_block_info: it contains the number of the records in every block, the ID of the next block and the ID of the previous block.
-    * struct SHT_record: it contains the name (of the ht record) and the block id of the block.
+    * struct SHT_record: it contains the name (of the ht record) and the block ID of the block.
  - sht_table.c:
     * SHT_CreateSecondaryIndex: Create a file with fileName name, create a block and initialize the metadata of the file.
     * SHT_OpenSecondaryIndex: Make space for the secondary hash table, open the first block and check the file type.